C.J. Abrams Preview, Player Props: Nationals vs. Marlins

-The Washington Nationals and C.J.
-Abrams, who went 0-for-3 with an RBI last time in action, take on Eury Perez and the Miami Marlins at Nationals Park, Friday at 7:05 PM ET.
+On Saturday, C.J.
+Abrams (.244 on-base percentage in past 10 games, 53 points below season-long percentage) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be JT Chargois.
+First pitch is at 4:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3 with an RBI) against the Marlins.
+In his previous game, he notched a home run while going 1-for-5 against the Marlins.

 C.J.
 Abrams Game Info & Props vs. the Marlins